idealparable/BibleQ/JairusDaughtContra.md

 Some who do this understandable mistake their "blur your eyes and insist on a contradiction" reaction for the more parsimonious one, but that's actually anti-parsimony (what I have called farcimony).
 Real parsimony first factors in ALL the data.

-<blockquote><span class="bbq">/50 - But when Jesus heard [this], He answered him, “Do not be afraid [any longer]; only believe, and she will be [fn]saved.”
+<blockquote><span class="bbq">/50 - But when Jesus heard [this], He answered him, “Do not be afraid [any longer]; only believe, and she will be [fn]saved.”<br><br>

-51 - So when He came to the house, He did not allow anyone to enter with Him, except Peter and John and James, and the girl’s father and mother.
+51 - So when He came to the house, He did not allow anyone to enter with Him, except Peter and John and James, and the girl’s father and mother.<br><br>

-52 - Now they were all crying and lamenting for her, but He said, “Stop crying, for she has not died, but is asleep.”
+52 - Now they were all crying and lamenting for her, but He said, “Stop crying, for she has not died, but is asleep.”<br><br>

-53 - And they [began] laughing at Him, knowing that she had died.
+53 - And they [began] laughing at Him, knowing that she had died.<br><br>

-54 - He, however, took her by the hand and called, saying, “Child, arise!”
+54 - He, however, took her by the hand and called, saying, “Child, arise!”<br><br>

 55 - And her spirit returned, and she stood up immediately.
-And He gave orders for [something] to be given her to eat.
+And He gave orders for [something] to be given her to eat.<br><br>

 56 - And her parents were astounded, but He directed them to tell no one what had happened./</span></blockquote>